epoelke/multibuildpack-test-app/thoughts.md

 address and nginx actually proxies requests to the unix socket.
 This approach has a bit less overhead by eliminating TCP and we want to be as optimized as possible running inside a container.
 So you can see the proxypass directive in the nginx.conf file points to a unix socket instead of an IP.
-Its also important to set the server directive to `_`.
+It's also important to set the server directive to `_`.
 This will cause nginx to accept requests for any hostname it receives and makes your configuration nice and templated.
 You can also force HTTPS connections only to nginx endpoints by